Thomas Cook Tourism: 2020

 The Thomas Cook website changed from its 'compulsory liquidation’ page to a new Thomas Cook Tourism page.

 In September 2020, Fosun announced it was awaiting the necessary regulatory approval from ATOL, with plans of an official Thomas Cook relaunch as early as September.
 Plans do not include a relaunch of Thomas Cook Airlines, or the high street estate.

 The Thomas Cook UK site was launched on 16 September after the company received their ATOL and ABTA certification.
 The holiday company began offering holidays but only when flights were permitted to fly from the UK due to the COVID-19 pandemic – This followed with the CEO Alan French announcing that all holidays offered would be quarantine free (within the United Kingdom's travel corridor).

-Due to controversy on Thomas Cook's position regarding refunds on holidays cancelled by the UK Government, management announced on 30 September that in the case that a holiday is cancelled refunds will be issued to customers within 14-days.
+Due to controversy on Thomas Cook's position regarding refunds on holidays cancelled by the UK Government, management announced on 30 September that in the case that a holiday is cancelled refunds will be issued to customers within 14 days.

 On 25 October, the Canary Islands were added to the United Kingdom travel corridor, and Thomas Cook began selling these on 23 October.

-On 16 December Thomas Cook launched long-haul 'Flight + Hotel' bookings to quarantine free destinations including Dubai and Punta Cana.
+On 16 December, Thomas Cook launched long-haul 'Flight + Hotel' bookings to quarantine free destinations including Dubai and Punta Cana.
 It was also announced that New York City, Las Vegas and Orlando would be offered from 1 May 2021 as British citizens could not travel to the United States due to COVID-19 regulations.

 2021

-In the beginning of January the Prime Minister Boris Johnson placed England into national lockdown.
+In the beginning of January the Prime Minister Boris Johnson placed England into national lockdown due to the COVID-19 pandemic.
 This meant that Thomas Cook and other UK tour operators were forced to cancel all holidays departing England until mid-February.
 Holidays with flights departing from Scotland and Wales would be cancelled until the end of January.
 By March 2021, bookings had been resumed again.

+2024

+In September 2024, Fosun agreed to sell the business to a Polish company, ESky Group.
+A month later, it was announced that the transaction had been completed.